torinbond/michaels-list/README.md

 Anyone and everyone is welcome to contribute.
 I'd love to see this little project grow, and hopefully it will help push Craigslist to update their site's UI =]

+## Disclaimer

+I do not, nor do I imply, that I own Craigslist or any of its associated data.
+This is an open source project for educational and non-profit use.